Skip to content

 Norwalk, Oberlin, and Geneva

-This segment opens Ohio with a practical Western Reserve stretch that works from either direction.
-Norwalk gives the drive a grounded western anchor, Oberlin adds character and linger value, and Geneva keeps the route moving east town by town.
+This segment opens Ohio with a practical Western Reserve stretch that now reads more deliberately as a real corridor section rather than a loose handoff.
+Norwalk gives the drive a grounded western anchor, Oberlin adds the strongest character and linger value, and Geneva keeps the route moving east town by town without breaking the Route 20 spine.

 Segment map